BrianWhelanDublin/milestone-project-2/README.md

       - [Navigation bar](https://www.youtube.com/watch?v=9Q7wy8r3i8w&list=WL&index=2)

-        - I used the above tutorial on youtube to inspire my navbar.
+        - I used the above tutorial on youtube to inspire my navigation menu.
 I have edited the code to adapt to my website design.
 I also have edited the javascript to fix an issue with the nav background not disappearing when a link is clicked.
 I have discussed this in more detail in the testing section.

     - ##### Dev Ed Visual effects in javascript tutorial.